v-viksur/architecture-center/docs/microservices/ci-cd.md

 In a canary release, you roll out an updated version to a small number of clients.
 Then you monitor the behavior of the new service before rolling it out to all clients.
 This lets you do a slow rollout in a controlled fashion, observe real data, and spot problems before all customers are affected.

-A canary release is more complex to manage than either blue-green or rolling update, becayuse you must dynamically route requests to different versions of the service.
+A canary release is more complex to manage than either blue-green or rolling update, because you must dynamically route requests to different versions of the service.
 In Kubernetes, you can configure a Service to span two replica sets (one for each version) and adjust the replica counts manually.
 However, this approach is rather coarse-grained, because of the way Kubernetes load balances across pods.
 For example, if you have a total of ten replicas, you can only shift traffic in 10% increments.
 If you are using a service mesh, you can use the service mesh routing rules to implement a more sophisticated canary release strategy.
 Here are some resources that may be helpful:

 - Kubernetes without service mesh: [Canary deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#canary-deployments)
 - Linkerd: [Dynamic request routing](https://linkerd.io/features/routing/)